This blog is going to change a little bit, starting today.

 Incentives to Choose the Highest-value Option

-Even when people (1) have multiple insurer and provider options and (2) are able to identify the highest-value options, there are still barriers to these highest-value options actually being chosen.
-These barriers take two different forms.
+Even when people (1) have multiple insurer and provider options and (2) are able to identify the highest-value options, there are still barriers to them choosing the highest-value options.

 If the above discussed barriers to the three requirements for getting market share to flow to the highest-value options are minimized, the healthcare system will naturally and continuously evolve toward higher value because it will motivate providers and insurers to perform their jobs in value-maximizing ways.
 Government interventions may still be considered for areas where natural incentives will not motivate those parties to do all the jobs we want them to do (particularly in the area of equitable access), but the “healthcare market” will start functioning to benefit patients and what they value.